infomongo/infomongo.github.io/ux-design/oil-and-gas-search.md

 ## Our Process

-**We started with research.** We conducted five user interviews, each about an hour, in February.
+We conducted five user interviews, each about an hour, in February.
 Our client recruited the participants, who came from a wide variety of backgrounds and different size companies.
 Each participant used the product differently, as each company had different take on the market, different holdings and divergent ideas about how to make money.

 I was the lead researcher and developed the questions we asked, but all the sessions were also attended by Jeff Davenport, a colleague who did the UI design for the project.
 We had the participants share their screens with us, and show us who they used the product.
 All the sessions were recorded.
 The session were a mix of our questions and open-ended conversation about how they used the product.